-The people we trust to keep our children safe and provide them with loving care and early education are among the lowest-paid workers in our community.
+The people we trust to keep our children safe and provide them with loving care and early education are among the lowest-paid professionals in our community.
 This Action Network advocates for fair wages and benefits that reflect the great importance early childhood educators have in our community.
-Besides advocating for higher pay, we advocate for increased professional development opportunities and incentives.
-In addition, offering professional development that focuses on culturally relevant and linguistically responsive pedagogy would help meet the unique needs of the children of Doña Ana County.
+Besides advocating for higher pay, the action network advocate for increased professional development opportunities and incentives.
+In addition, offering professional development that focuses on culturally relevant and linguistically sustaining pedagogy would help meet the unique needs of the children of Doña Ana County.

-The ECE Coalition takes an active role in effectively advocating for living wages for Early Childhood workers, and implements local community supports for Early Childhood workers
+The ECE Coalition takes an active role in effectively advocating for living wages for ECE professionals, and implements local community supports and professional development for the ECE workforce

-- Early Childhood workforce is supported with higher wages for entry-level positions and are equitably provided bonuses/pay increases based on experience, education, and continued training - Early Childhood positions have benefits, and financial incentives cut turnover rates in ECE fields.
+- Early childhood workforce is supported with higher wages for entry-level positions and are equitably provided bonuses/pay increases based on experience, education, and continued training - Early childhood positions have benefits, and financial incentives to cut turnover rates in the ECE field.
 Community advocates for better wages and benefits for the Early Childhood workforce - Pay parity and wage incentives increase for Early Childhood professionals, and sustainable strategies exist for maintaining pay parity and wage incentives over the long term

-- Community and decision-makers have a better understanding of the realities of the duties and compensation that childcare workers and preschool teachers receive - Local ECE Coalition provides relevant supports for Early Childhood workers to support self-care, professional development, and retention in the field
+- Community and decision-makers have a better understanding of the realities of the duties and compensation that ECE professionals and preschool teachers receive - Local ECE Coalition provides relevant supports for ECE professionals to support self-care, professional development, and retention in the field